What is Discount Rate?

 Based on the CAPM, the expected return is a function of a company’s sensitivity to the broader market, typically approximated as the returns of the S&P 500 index.

-There are three inputs in the CAPM formula:
+There are three components in the CAPM formula:

 Calculating the cost of debt (kd), unlike the cost of equity, tends to be relatively straightforward because debt issuances like bank loans and corporate bonds have readily observable interest rates via sources such as Bloomberg.